-The Council commission's customer surveys on a regular basis (since 2008) from the National Research Bureau Ltd. These Communitrak surveys assess the levels of satisfaction with key services and the willingness across the community to pay to improve services.
+The Council commissions residents' surveys on a regular basis.
+These surveys assess the levels of satisfaction with key services and the willingness across the community to pay to improve services.
 These surveys are self-selecting, and are not necessarily representative of the wider Tasman Bay population.

 From time to time the Council undertakes focused surveys to gain information on specific subjects or projects.
-The most recent focused NRB Communitrak survey was undertaken in May 2018.
-This asked whether residents were satisfied with the management of Coastal Structures.
+The residents' survey in May 2018 asked whether residents were satisfied with the management of Coastal Structures.
 The results from this survey are summarised in Figure 11.